-Geoff hoped that the training he did to look fit had made him so.
+Geoff loaded the papers and tapes into a backpack on which there was a Ukrainian flag which Yakov had 'coincidently' left behind.
+The 40 something American scientist who had ample hair on his head but not the bubba belly most of his contemporaries developed hoped that the training he did to look fit had made him so.
 His resting heart rate never went above fifty.
 He had jogged faithfully around the Rockefeller every morning, and was sure to out-ski the best of his colleagues at every Aspen meeting he attended.
 But his heart was pounding well over a hundred, his legs shaky.
 He could barely keep himself up, much less carry a man, and fifty years worth of documents, an indeterminate number of miles down a tunnel that seemed more mythical than real.